 Speaking from personal experience, the saved space on your desktop can help you realize what software you use the most.
 So, sort those apps.

-Simply move the frequently used apps onto your taskbar, and you’ll eliminate the need to constantly minimize windows to reach the desktop.
+Simply move the frequently used apps onto your taskbar.
+This way, you’ll eliminate the need to constantly minimize windows to reach the desktop.
 As a bonus, the apps are just a swift click away.
 Here’s how mine looks:

-As a long-time professional writer, I’m not blameless for this digital transgression either.
-Wanting to quickly get it over with things, I would treat the desktop as a faster way to store my online files.
+As a long-time professional writer, I’m not blameless for my desktop being a mess.
+Wanting to fast-track the download, I would store my online files on the desktop.
 After all, who has the time to browse for the right folder?

-But the truth is, those extra few seconds to find the right folder will be better in the long run.
-A few days ago I decided to clean up my desktop, inspired by this research, only to realize I can’t remember why I downloaded some of the .pdf files, images, or screenshots.
+But the truth is, those extra few seconds to find the correct folder will be better in the long run.
+A few days ago, I decided to clean up my desktop, inspired by this research, only to realize I can’t remember why I downloaded some of the PDF files, images, or screenshots.
 Even after the files had served their purpose, I simply forgot to delete them.

-Usually, new software will have the option to launch on startup, by default.
-And normally we don’t think anything of it, until too many apps begin to eat up the computer’s boot-up power.
+Usually, the new software will have the option to launch on startup by default.
+And normally, we don’t think anything of it — until too many apps begin to eat up the computer’s boot-up power.

 Soon enough, it takes ages for the computer to wake up from its slumber.
 And this just slows down all of your work right from the start.

 Luckily, you can opt out of this, and manually turn them on one by one.
-Most programs will have the option
+Most programs will have this option.

 Minimalize your chat list